MAVIS: Mathematical Visual Instruction Tuning with an Automatic Data Engine: Automatic Data Engine

 With our mathematical visual data engine, we first curate a diagram-caption dataset, MAVIS-Caption, as shown in Figure~\ref{fig2}, aiming to benefit the diagram visual representations and cross-modal alignment.

 \paragraph{Data Overview.} As presented in Table~\ref{t1}, the MAVIS-Caption dataset comprises 588K diagram-caption pairs.
 This includes 299K for plane geometry, 77K for analytic geometry, and 212K for function.
 The average word length of the captions is 61.48 words, reflecting their detailed descriptive nature.
 The overall vocabulary size is 149, indicating the diversity in language expression.
+We adopt different strategies to generate captions for three types of diagrams.
+It is important to note that GPT-4~\citep{OpenAI2023GPT4TR} is only utilized during the template creation stage; it is not used at any point during the automatic caption generation process.